 Third image: Rios with Eric Vogel's Senior Design Studio class; Rios with students in Will Pergl's Senior Thesis Seminar; MIAD Creativity Series signage

-Madeleine Lubar, with her husband, David Lubar, founded the MIAD Creativity Series in 2012.
-In its inaugural year, renowned creatives Mark Rios, Dana Schutz & Ryan Johnson, and James Ludwig shared insights, participated in class critiques and gave presentations to the Milwaukee and MIAD communities.
+In the inaugural year of the MIAD Creativity Series, renowned creatives Mark Rios, Dana Schutz & Ryan Johnson, and James Ludwig shared insights, participated in class critiques and gave presentations to the Milwaukee and MIAD communities.